NoveltyPeak/02238-Biometric-Systems-exam/README.md

 # IMPORTANT!
 In compliance with the non-disclosure agreement for the course 02238 Biometric Systems the folder "Subjects" and all the data therein will be deleted within a week after completion of the course.
 All data in this repository is only to be used in relation to the course.
 I do not own any of the data in repository.
+(Updated 26/06/2023)